jcwilk/genesis/README.markdown

 - Scrolling view following the player
 - dataNode infrastructure for piping data between heterogeneous entities/systems
 - Collision detection with walls
-- Server side room data (currently only retrieved on page load)
+- Room data stored/generated from a [secondary server](http://www.github.com/jcwilk/genesis-rooms)
+- Room data retrieved on player connect and forwarded to the client by the genesis server

 ### Known bugs ###